-So, to kick start you in the right direction, we’ve compiled a list of handy hints and tips to get you thinking and start you on your way… First things first, chose an object, anything you find visually interesting or intriguing.
+First things first, chose an object, anything you find visually interesting or intriguing.
 You can make any mundane object look exciting because you aren’t photographing an object.

 For example, start by focusing your attention on a particular section or texture – get in close… like looking through a microscope!

 The three main points that abstract photography encompasses are, form, colour and texture.